bcgov/data-publication/pages/dsg_bcdc_metadata_standards.md

 ---------------

-## MANDATORY METADATA FOR THE BC DATA CATALOGUE
+## Mandatory Metadata for The BC Data Catalogue

 Metadata fields that are mandatory in the catalogue are identied